 Don’t believe someone if they tell you that they cannot provide an estimate for their services.
 They either need additional information from you to provide an accurate quote, or they may be hiding something.

-How the company and the person with which you’re working gets paid can be two different things.
-Mr. Nisall says, “There are a lot of companies that pay ’employee’ based on volume.
-You should never have to feel like your return is being rushed just to meet some quote or to reach a bonus level.”
+How the company and the person with whom you’re working get paid can be two different things.
+Nisall says, “There are a lot of companies that pay employees based on volume.
+You should never have to feel like your return is being rushed just to meet some quota or to reach a bonus level.”

 Who will sign your return?

 This question is critical.
-The person who signs your return takes the responsibility for the information being reported to the IRS and the state.
-If someone won’t sign your tax return, you have to question why.
+The person who signs your return takes responsibility for the information reported to the IRS and the state.
+If someone isn’t willing to sign your tax return, you have to question why.

-CPAs vs. Accountants: which one is right for you?
+Accountants vs. CPAs: which one is right for you?

-For everyday accounting tasks, an accountant is all that you need.
-However, if your situation is more complex, you may need a CPA.
+For everyday accounting tasks, an accountant is likely all that you need.
+However, if your situation is a bit more complex, you may need a CPA.
 Again, this is especially true if you need help with tax relief or debt settlement.

-But as with any profession, just because someone holds a license designation, it doesn’t mean they are the best qualified to handle every situation.
-This is why you must interview any potential accountants or CPAs before working with one.
+But as with any profession, just because someone holds a license designation doesn’t mean they are the best qualified to handle every situation.
+You must interview any potential accountants or CPAs before working with one.

-You’ll want to fully understand their experience, background, and focus to ensure they are a right fit.
+You’ll want to fully understand their experience and background and focus on confirming that they are the right fit for you.
 Remember, there are over 600,000 CPAs in the United States.
-You will find one that is right for you.
+You will find one that best suits your specific needs.